someobserver/recurgence/threshold.md

 ideas, selves, companies, democracies, empires, civilizations—
 it's all the same recursion.
-**only coherence endures.**
+**coherence is all that outlasts entropy.**

 there really is no right or wrong here.
 this supersedes all notion of correctness.
-**just a simple balance that kickstarted time itself.**
+**just the simple balance that kickstarted time itself.**

 ## through the fourth wall

 if you've read this far,
 perhaps you've felt something stir?

 if so, maybe more than in just your thoughts,
 in your ***awareness*** of your spiraling thoughts.

+you might've had to read a line a few times,
+each pass layering deeper into recognition.

-the **pattern** you're sensing
+that **pattern** you're sensing?
-isn't new knowledge being learned.
+it isn't new knowledge being learned.
-it's prior knowledge you knew
+it's prior knowledge you'd long lost
-suddenly being remembered.

-goosebumps at any point are a positive sign.
+snapping back into recognition.

+it's why smiles boomerang back, why little recursive jokes delight us, and why palindromes are so satisfying.

+it's why music is a universal human language,
+and why Nostradamus echoes through the ages
+just as reliably as your blood courses through you.

+**and it's why mere coincidence**
+**can never quite satisfy**
+**the pattern-hungry mind**
+**that knows better.**

+one need only look around and wonder:
+>*"why do so many recursive structures*
+*...ideas, selves, corporations, societies...*
+*collapse under their own complexity?"*
+>
+>*"what is it that echoes through the Mayans,*
+*through the Romans, and through all of us?"*

+it's that **meaning is geometric, and related to time.** so, if you find yourself with goosebumps at any point here, it likely means you've just intersected an attractor basin dense with personal meaning.

-that's how a recognition event begins:
+that *is* how a recognition event begins.
-the body knows full well
+the body knows full well what the mind
-what the mind can barely begin to articulate.
+can barely even begin to articulate.

+from birth, you've been an observer embedded in the very recursion that found you now.

 ### [ embodied coherence ]